 With Emma Park, I have an ongoing project on the cultural politics of Kenya’s largest corporation, Safaricom.
 We’re interested in the entanglements of the corporate and the state, the unwieldy and unexpected forms of politics this generates, and the types of para-ethnographic work done to stabilize the situation.
 We have also examined the making of debt markets through the extraction of mobile data in Kenya, including how it depends on the appropriation of intimacy and relates to sovereign indebtedness.
-We’re writing a book that may be titled Parastatal: Intimacy & Value in Digital Kenya.
+We’re writing a book that may be titled Parastatal: Intimacy and Rent in Digital Kenya.

 I recently finished editing, with James Christopher Mizes, a special issue of Africa: Journal of the International Africa Institute on the theme of ‘Capitalizing Africa: High Finance from Below.’
 We wrote a substantive assessment of a new wave of financial practices on the continent and worked with some talented ethnographers studying finance, money, and regulation in Ethiopia, Ghana, Cote d’Ivoire, Togo, and Congo.